FeatureReductionCluster

 renderer Rendererautocast

 The renderer used to override the default style of the clusters.
-All fields used by this renderer must be AggregateFields defined in the fields property in this class.
+All fields used by this renderer must be AggregateFields defined in the fields property of this class.

-Keep in mind that the renderer defined here overrides the style of all features in the view, including individual features (clusters of size 1).
-If you want to define a dedicated cluster symbol, but retain the layer's renderer for individual features, then use the symbol property.
+Defining a renderer here will override the symbols of all aggregate and individual features in the view.
+If you want to define a dedicated cluster symbol, but retain the layer's renderer for individual features, then use the symbol property (for point layers only).

 The following rendering rules apply to cluster renderers:

-• If a size variable is present in the renderer, then clusterMinSize and clusterMaxSize are ignored.
+• If a SizeVariable is present in the renderer, then clusterMinSize and clusterMaxSize are ignored.
+The size variable controls the size of both clusters and individual features.

 • If no renderer is defined, then a default renderer is used (and persisted in the web map) in this property.